-PAUL CEZANNE (1839-1906) as a starting young painter was one of the ‘wildest’ artists in Impressionism but at the end probably the most concentrated famous painter of French landscape (Aix, Mont Victoire, Estaque), still lifes and portraits.
-Cezanne painted many times with the Impressionist painter Pissarro in open air; later he broke with color divisionism of Impressionism art.
-The quotes of Cezanne illustrate his view on the serious – almost religious – task of the painter artist and his intimate relation with Nature; his influence on Cubism was huge.
-At the bottom more biography facts and some art links for more biography facts about Paul Cézanne (ed: Fons Heijnsbroek)
+Paul Cezanne (1839-1906), his quotes on his painting art and life.
+As a starting young painter Cezanne was the ‘wildest’ artists in Impressionism (described in a novel by his youth-friend Zola) but at the end probably the most focused painter of French landscape (Aix, Mont St. Victoire, Estaque), still lifes and portraits.
+Cezanne painted many times with the Impressionist painter Pissarro in open air; later he broke with color-divisionism of Impressionism art.
+His quotes express Cezanne’s intimate relation with Nature; his influence on Cubism was huge.

-| |
+|

-Paul Cezanne: ‘Mont St. Victoire’, watercolor |
+Paul Cézanne: ‘Mont St. Victoire’, watercolor |

-- I’ve ripped it (an early portrait, Cézanne made of his youth friend the novel writer Zola; because Cézanne didn’t accept it as a good one, ed.) to pieces; your portrait, you know.
+– I’ve ripped it (an early portrait, Cezanne made of his youth friend the novel writer Zola; because Cezanne didn’t accept it as a good one, ed.) to pieces; your portrait, you know.
 I tried to work on it this morning, but it went from bad to worse, so I destroyed it…

-- Don’t you think your Corot (remark to Guilemet the painter, fh) is a little short on temperament?
-I’m painting a portrait of Vallabreque; the highlight on the nose is pure vermillion (before 1860)
+– Don’t you think your Corot (remark to Guilemet the painter, fh) is a little short on temperament?
+I’m painting a portrait of Vallabreque; the highlight on the nose is pure vermilion (before 1860)

 - He (Manet, fh) hits of the tone… …but his work lacks unity and temperament too. (ca. 1863)

-- At Aix I am not free; whenever I want to return to Paris, I always have to put up a fight, and, although your (his father’s, fh) opposition may not be absolute, I am always deeply affected by the resistance that I encounter from you.
+– At Aix (en Provence, f.h.)
+I am not free; whenever I want to return to Paris, I always have to put up a fight, and, although your (his father’s, fh) opposition may not be absolute, I am always deeply affected by the resistance that I encounter from you.
 I sincerely want my liberty unfettered… …; it would give me great pleasure to work in the Midi, some aspects of which offer many resources to the painter; there I would be able to attack some of the problems that I wish to solve…

 - The sun here (in Estaque, ed.) is so terrific that objects appear silhouetted not only in white or black, but in blue, red, brown, violet.
 I may be wrong, but it seems to me to be the opposite of modeling.

-- I had the company of monsieur Gibert.
+– I had the company of monsieur Gibert.
 Such people see clearly, but they have the teacher’s eye.
-As the train was taking us past Alexis’ place a staggering subject for a picture came into view towards the east: St-Victoire (later Cézanne would made series of paintings of Mont St. Victoire, fh) and the crags above Beaurecueil.
+As the train was taking us past Alexis’ place a staggering subject for a picture came into view towards the east: St-Victoire (later Cezanne would made series of paintings of Mont St. Victoire, fh) and the crags above Beaurecueil.
 I said’ What a splendid subject’; he replied, ‘’The lines are too symmetrical’.
 Referring to L’Assommoir’ (novel of his youth friend Emile Zola, fh) about which, incidentally, he was the first person to speak to me, he said some very sound things, and praised it, but always from the point of view of technique.

 - Listen, monsieur Vollard, I worked a lot out of doors at Estaque.
 Except for that there was no other event of importance in my life during the years 1870-71.
 I divided my time between the field and the studio… …Zola closed his letter by urging me to come back to Paris too (in 1872 Cezanne went back, fh)… …but all the same, something told me to go back to Paris.
 It was too long since I had seen the Louvre.
 But understand, Monsieur Vollard, I was working at that time on a landscape which was not going well.
 So I stayed at Aix (en Provence, fh) a little while longer to study on my canvas.